impactdistillery/graphite-paper/docs/pages/create-paper.rst

 ---------------

 To add inline literature refences, create a reference list :file:`pages/references.yaml` and use the inline component :ref:`Reference`.

-The list of references can be
+In order to print the full list of references use the directory component :ref:`List of references` below your text or on a seperate page.